 Scientific computing has evolved to simulate phenomena at ever-increasing levels of fidelity and accuracy.
-Accurate modeling of phenomenon often requires solving for more and more unknown variables.
-To facilitate scientific advances and provide insight into these complex systems, visualization technology is needed that can effectively display many variables simultaneously.
-The visualization challenge is compounded by the scientific need for simultaneous visual comparisons of experimental and simulation data, as well as data obtained or computed over a period of time.
+Accurate modeling of phenomena often requires solving for more and more unknown variables.
+In order to facilitate scientific advances and provide insight into these complex systems, visualization technology is needed that can effectively display many variables simultaneously.
+The visualization challenge is compounded by the scientific need for comparative analysis of experimental and simulation data, as well as data obtained or computed over a period of time.